trimstray/nginx-admins-handbook/README.md

   - `RLIMIT_NOFILE` - is a system-wide value one greater than the maximum file descriptor number that can be opened by process (if you set this, it is probably how many files can be opened by each worker).
 You can change the resource limits with the following options:

-    - `LimitNOFILE` (systemd) - is for systemd systems, you can change it in:
+    - `LimitNOFILE` - for systemd systems, you can change it in:

       - `/etc/systemd/system.conf` - global config (default values for all units)
       - `/etc/systemd/user.conf` - this specifies further per-user restrictions